smokethis/CreateFabricEnvrionment/README.md

 Requires the presence of a security group to assign workspace and pipeline rights to.

+Two environment variables are required to execute the code:

 ## Limitations

 - Currently does not support assigning workspaces to capacities; Fabric Trial capacities can not be automated.